 Setting Description Trace Selects a trace for display.
 Choices are Trace 1, 2, and Gaussian (CCDF display only).
 Trace 1 and 2 can be recalled traces.
 Show Shows / hides the selected trace.
 Freeze Halts updates to the selected trace.
 Save Trace As Saves the selected trace to a file for later recall and analysis.
 Show recalled trace Used to select a saved trace for display.
 Detection (Phase Noise only) Sets the Detector used for the trace.
-Only +/- Peak and Avg (VRMS) are available.
-Phase Noise display.
-This setting is not available for saved traces. +/-Peak determined the results in a trace with two Y values for each X location, with shading between.
+Only +/- Peak and Avg (VRMS) are available for the Phase Noise display.
+This setting is not available for saved traces. +/-Peak detection results in a trace with two Y values for each X location, with shading between.
 Function Selects the trace processing method (Spurious display only).
 Possible settings are: Normal, Average (VRMS), Avg (of logs), and Max Hold.
 Smoothing (Phase Noise only) When enabled, diminishes point-to-point trace variations.
 Smoothing +/- Peak traces treats + and - lines independently.
 The smoothing value adjusts how many points are in each filter set.
 Range: 1 - 20; Default: 5.
+Smooth: (points) Available for Phase and Frequency Settling Time displays only.
+Average: (count) Smooth is a low-pass filter function that uses n points in the trace to determine the smoothed value.
+Average sets the number of acquisitions to be averaged together to produce the result.
+See Trace Tab for Settling Time Displays (see page 210) for complete details.